makedeb/makedeb/README.md

  - validpgpkeys
  - check function
  - Probably some other stuff I'm forgetting somewhere

+## Things I Want to Add(not necessary to function) ##
+ - Dependency substitution system(for converting Arch Linux dependencies to Debian dependencies)

 ## Contributing ##
 The biggest way I can get help is just testing as many PKGBUILDs as possible and reporting bugs on the [Issue Page](https://github.com/hwittenborn/makedeb/issues).
 Until I can get things fully up to spec, feel free to make feature requests as well if there's something you really need.